 Getting started is easy.
-Here are the 5 steps you need to follow to enroll in our online degree programs:
+Here are the steps you need to follow to enroll in our online degree programs:

-1) Apply for Admission
+Step 1) Apply For Admission

 If this is your first online course at the University of Bridgeport you’ll need to complete an application for admission.
 Specific admission requirements for our online programs are listed on the website for each program.
 Upon acceptance, you will receive notice of credits that transfer into your degree program, if any.
 Financial aid is also available for those who qualify.